Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

 - Reheat at 325 degrees for approximately 35 minutes until heated through.
 Enjoy!

-Ham Potato Casserole Variations
+Ham Casserole Recipes Variations

 - Sausage potato casserole: Replace diced ham with diced or ground sausage for a tasty alternative to this dish!
 Similar to my favorite breakfast casserole.